soft-matter-theory-at-icmab-csic/chitin_builder/README.md

-# chitin_builder
+# Chitin Builder

-Chitin builder is a VMD plugin that generates crystal coordinates and structural/topology files of alpha or beta chitin for use in MD simulations.
+Chitin Builder is a VMD plugin that generates crystal coordinates and structural/topology files of alpha or beta chitin for use in MD simulations.

 *Developed by D. C. Malaspina and J. Faraudo at Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC)*